-Christina Hendricks teams up with James Purefoy and Michael Kenneth Williams in the critically-acclaimed US "swamp noir" thriller Hap and Leonard, which airs on AMC on Tuesdays at 9pm.
+Christina Hendricks teams up with James Purefoy and Michael Kenneth Williams in the critically-acclaimed US "swamp noir" thriller Hap and Leonard, which airs on AMC.

 AMC is the drama channel, exclusive to BT customers.